ember-learn/ember-blog/source/2019-12-27-countdown-to-the-new-year-ember-in-viewport.md

 If you are looking for a good example to use this addon with, we have included a somewhat robust, responsive, lazy loaded [artwork](https://github.com/DockYard/ember-in-viewport/blob/master/tests/dummy/app/components/dummy-artwork.js) component for your enjoyment!

+Do you use `ember-in-viewport` or something similar?
+We'd love to hear about Ember addons you love for DecEmber in the comments below!